team-carepay/cts_tests/README.md

 # Your tasks are as follows.

-Fork this repo, and make sure to work ina branch.
+Fork this repo, and make sure to work in a branch.
 You will submit you work as a PR against the master branch to allow reviewers to compare your changes with the master branch.
-DO NOT merge. your work to the master branch.
+DO NOT merge your work to the master branch.
 Generally, this project has many bugs you need to find and fix after you've implemented the changes above.

-1. Complete implement the addItem controller method with the below spec
+1. Complete implementation of the addItem controller method with the below spec

 ### Add Item to Claim